Future Skills in an AI World: Customer Success Edition

 • AI workflow integration: Use automation to scale insights, not excuses.
 Efficiency is your advantage if you control it.

-Build now: Audit your portfolio.
+Audit your portfolio.
 Where are you reactive instead of strategic?
 Streamline the admin to protect time for high-value work.

-Apply later: Use AI to focus energy on your best-fit accounts and lead every conversation with precision and clarity.
+Use AI to focus energy on your best-fit accounts and lead every conversation with precision and clarity.

 Scenario 4: Lacking Purpose